-NASCAR stated that Bubba Wallace was treated and released from the infield care center after Sunday’s Cup race at Atlanta Motor Speedway.
+Bubba Wallace was treated and released from the infield care center following Sunday’s NASCAR Cup Series race at Atlanta Motor Speedway.

 Wallace exited his No. 43 Richard Petty Motorsports Chevrolet on pit road following the race and sat on the ground after drivers dealt with temperatures upward of 80 degrees throughout the Folds of Honor QuikTrip 500.
 During a post-race interview with FOX, Wallace noted he stood up from the ground too fast, got lightheaded and fainted while surrounded by crew members as a result.

 During that same interview, Wallace appeared to have another spell after answering a question.